 Key Takeaway: Always Be on Alert

-Cybercrime is booming and it only gets more prevalent each year as more people are performing financial transactions online.
-You should always protect yourself by using the above checklist, doing so will ensure that you mitigate the risk of your private and sensitive data being stolen.
+Cybercrime is booming and grows each year as more people make online transactions.
+Threats are getting smarter with AI-driven attacks, deepfake scams, and advanced persistent threats.
+Always protect yourself by using the checklist above.
+This will help reduce the risk of your private and sensitive data being stolen.

 Final Thoughts